Search

 What is visual discomfort?

-Coloured filters, in the form of lenses or overlays, are sometimes used to treat visual discomfort associated with eye strain while reading and with visual-perceptual distortions.
+Coloured filters, in the form of lenses or overlays, are sometimes used to treat visual discomfort associated with eye strain while reading and visual-perceptual distortions.

 Do coloured filters help with visual discomfort?